 - Responsible for all off-ice administration for a team and are the primary conduit between the LMHA Operating Committee and teams.
-Some key tasks include establishing team volunteers, coordinating the initial team meeting, managing all home and away game requirements (e.g. exhibition games, permits, game sheets, referees, etc), and coordinating away tournament(s). - For more information, see the LMHA Manager Handbook. \Note: The Manager may not be from the same family as the Head Coach.
+Some key tasks include establishing team volunteers, coordinating the initial team meeting, managing all home and away game requirements (e.g. exhibition games, permits, game sheets, referees, etc), and coordinating away tournament(s). - Will be required to complete a Criminal Record Check with Vulnerable Sector Check (new April 2025) - For more information, see the LMHA Manager Handbook. \Note: The Manager may not be from the same family as the Head Coach.